PMSC13004 - Clinical Paramedic Practice 3

 On successful completion of this unit, you will be able to:

-1. Apply clinical reasoning and practical skills at a graduate level within the clinical setting whilst working collaboratively with allied health professionals
+1. Apply advanced clinical reasoning and practical skills at a graduate level within the clinical setting to provide safe, culturally responsive and evidence-informed care

 Standard/Attribute/Criteria Learning Outcomes